The best vinyl record stores in Montréal for music lovers

 Sonorama

-With a carefully-picked selection of classics on offer, Sonorama’s shelves are the perfect place to fill the holes in your collection.
-From special edition re-presses to hard to find originals, there’s always sweet finds to be had.
-The shop’s Discogs page is worth a look at some of the rarer pieces in-stock too.
+What: With a carefully-picked selection of classics on offer, Sonorama’s shelves are the perfect place to fill the holes in your collection.
+From special edition re-presses to rare originals, there’s always sweet finds to be had.
+The shop’s Discogs page is also worth a look at some of the rarer pieces in-stock too.

 Death of Vinyl

-The new arrivals bins at this Saint-Laurent mainstay are consistently surprising, and the occasional lists of records on hand published on their website show off pleasant discoveries and old favourites from German synth soundtracks to jazz classics.
-Pop and hip-hop fans will love the wall of 12” singles, priced dirt cheap and full of big hits and undiscovered gems.
+What: The bins at Death of Vinyl are always worth a look, and the lists of new arrivals published on their website show off a surprising range from German synth soundtracks to jazz classics.
+Pop and hip-hop fans will love the selection of 12” singles, priced dirt cheap and full of big hits and forgotten gems.

 Cheap Thrills

-Established in 1971, Cheap Thrills is Montréal’s oldest running record shop and their online mail order catalogue offers over 10,000 titles.
-It’s easy to lose an afternoon browsing the crates of new and used records and bookswhat the shop lacks in size, it makes up for in selection.
-The staff behind the counter are also some of the city’s friendliest and most knowledgeable.
+What: Established in 1971, Cheap Thrills is Montréal’s oldest running record shop and their online mail order catalogue offers over 10,000 titles.
+It’s easy to lose an afternoon browsing the crates of new and used records and books, and what the shop lacks in size, it makes up for in selection.
+The staff behind the counter are also some of the city’s most knowledgeable.

 180g

-180g’s tagline “Come for the coffee… stay for the records,” sums up what they do so well.
-Combining a hip minimalist, well-stocked café with a great selection of electronic, hip-hop, classic and new indie vinyl creates a perfect union of two of Montréal’s favourite activitiescoffee and records.
+What: 180g’s tagline “Come for the coffee… stay for the records,” sums up what they do so well.
+Combining a stylish minimalist, well-stocked café with a great selection of electronic, hip-hop, classic and new indie vinyl creates a perfect union of two of Montréal’s favourite activities—coffee and records.
+It’s also a great spot to catch sets by local DJ talent too.

 Le Vacarme

-Housed in the Plaza Saint-Hubert shopping district, Le Vacarme is one of those expertly curated and arranged vinyl shops that’s impossible to leave without an armful of records.
-Their website also lists their regularly updated sale prices, including new releases.
+What: Nestled in the Plaza Saint-Hubert shopping district, Le Vacarme is one of those expertly curated and arranged vinyl shops that’s impossible to leave without an armful of records.
+Their website also lists their regularly stock and prices, including new releases.

 Mark Andrew Hamilton